tomszrad/binkies3dGeometryConverter/README.md

      ```javascript
      console.log(l);
      ```
    - Reload the page.
-Now the geometry JSON will be printed in the browser console.
+   - **Note:** The page will stop functioning and an error will appear in the console.
+This is expected behavior – the console log will still work despite the crash.

 4. **Export Geometry**
    - Open the *Console* tab.